DharaniSureshBabu/DharaniSureshBabu.github.io/md/madison_timeseries.md

 def convert_to_celsius(fahrenheit):
     """Convert temperature from Fahrenheit to Celsius."""
     return (fahrenheit - 32) * 5 / 9

-# Assume 'dataframe' is your existing DataFrame and it has a column 'fahrenheit_column'
-# which contains temperature values in Fahrenheit.
 madison_df['celsius_column'] = madison_df['TOBS'].apply(convert_to_celsius)
 madison_df
 ```